This coconut lime smoothie is a refreshing ,icy drink perfect for summer. Enjoy with or without rum.

 Want to know what I could really have used after that?
 Some alcohol.
 But, since 5pm was still two hours away, I behaved and resorted to the next best thing.
-Coconut, lime, ginger, mint and teeny tiny bit of kefir for a tangy kick all mixed up with a ton of ice.
+Coconut, lime, ginger, mint and teeny tiny bit of kefir for a tangy kick all mixed up with a ton of ice in this coconut lime smoothie.

 It instantly took me to a tropical beach somewhere and my head desperately needed that.
 My body wouldn’t have minded it either but I haven’t figured out a food or drink that has that ability yet.